States parties to the Rome Statute: Islamic Emirate of Afghanistan

+Hungary

-On 3 April 2025, Hungary announced that it would withdraw from the ICC, shortly after Benjamin Netanyahu, who was wanted by the court for his alleged war crimes in Gaza, arrived to the country for an official visit.
-Prime Minister Viktor Orban stated that the court's decision to prosecute Netanyahu showed it had become a "political court".
+On 3 April 2025, Hungary announced that it would withdraw from the ICC, shortly after Benjamin Netanyahu, who is wanted by the court for alleged war crimes in Gaza, arrived to the country for an official visit.
+Prime Minister Viktor Orbán stated that the court's decision to prosecute Netanyahu showed it had become a "political court".
 On 20 May 2025, with 134 votes in favour, 37 against and 7 abstentions, the Hungarian National Assembly passed a bill approving withdrawal.
-According to article 127 of the Rome Statute, withdrawal will take legal effect no earlier than one year from the date of notification to the Secretary-General of the United Nations, and does not discharge Hungary from its obligations under the Statute until withdrawal becomes effective.
-Hungary's withdrawal would be the first time a European Union member state decided to withdraw from the Rome Statute.
+According to article 127 of the Rome Statute, withdrawal would not discharge Hungary from its obligations under the Statute until it had officially become effective (1 year after its formal notification, i.e. on 2 June 2026).
+Following the 2026 Hungarian parliamentary election, newly elected Prime Minister Péter Magyar's government announced on 25 May 2026 that it would revoke the withdrawal.
+A bill to revoke withdrawal was passed by an overwhelming majority in the National Assembly on 27 May.
+President Tamás Sulyok and Parliamentary Speaker Ágnes Forsthoffer signed the bill into law the next day, and it officially took effect on 29 May.
+The proposed withdrawal, had it succeeded, would have made Hungary the only nation in the European Union not to recognise the ICC.

+Alliance of Sahel States

-On September 2025, Burkina Faso, Niger and Mali, who are a part of the Alliance of Sahel States announced their plans to withdraw from the ICC, labeling it as an "instrument of neo-colonialist repression".
+In September 2025, Burkina Faso, Niger and Mali, who form the Alliance of Sahel States announced their plans to withdraw from the ICC, labeling it as an "instrument of neo-colonialist repression".
 The three leaders (Ibrahim Traoré, Abdourahamane Tchiani and Assimi Goïta) accused the ICC of targeting less privileged countries and stated that the ICC "has proven itself incapable of handling and prosecuting proven war crimes, crimes against humanity, crimes of genocide, and crimes of aggression".
 The three leaders further stated that they were in favor of creating "indigenous mechanisms for the consolidation of peace and justice" as an alternative.
+On 18 June 2026, nine months after the announcement, Niger submitted its instrument of withdrawal to the ICC, as did Burkina Faso and Mali on 24 June.